Arizona State Route 303: 2004–2011

 With the extension of the sales tax approved in 2004, SR 303 was taken back over by the Arizona Department of Transportation (ADOT) and added back to the regional transportation plan.
-As Maricopa County had completed much of the required study and preparation work, construction on the freeway proceeded with a planned completion date of the I-10 to I-17 segment by 2015.
+As Maricopa County had completed much of the required study and preparation work, construction on the freeway proceeded from the I-10 to I-17 segment.
 According to an agreement between the state legislature and ADOT, Statewide Transportation Acceleration Needs (STAN) funds were used to build a partial interchange at Bell Road in summer 2010, several years before previously intended.
 Funds from this were also used to upgrade the crossings at Waddell and Cactus Roads to make way for the new freeway.

 In 2009, construction began on the 14-mile segment between Happy Valley Parkway and I-17.
 In May 2011, this segment opened as a four-lane freeway with interchanges at Happy Valley Parkway, Lone Mountain Parkway (not opened until 2012), and Lake Pleasant Parkway.
-Motorists still have to pass through signaled ramp junctions at I-17 until a full freeway-to-freeway interchange is built.
+Motorists still have to pass through signaled ramp junctions at I-17 until a full freeway-to-freeway interchange is built projected to begin in 2028.